Dironiil/ChiasmusDatasets/README.md

   - `all-data.json` contains **all** the data collected, including non-antimetabole text extracts.
   - `chiasmi.json` contains all the chiasmi and thus antimetaboles, including nonsalient antimetaboles but not the non-antimetabole extracts.
   - `antimetaboles.json` contains all antimetaboles, salient and non salient ones, but not examples of chiasmi.

-- Finally, the `nonsalient-antimetaboles.json` and `not-antimetaboles.json` files contains all the nonsalient antimetaboles and not antimetaboles extract respectively.